BONE APPETITE BARKERY

 It is with unbelievable sadness that I share with you the passing of my Mom.
 She LOVED this small business with all her heart since it’s start in 2005.
 We spent countless hours baking treats, bagging treats until we had enough - we never had enough, going to the festivals, popping up tents, painting the booth at Penn’s Colony, meeting all of you and laughing A LOT!

 I thank all of you who listened to her stories even when you wanted to hit the next booth, showed her pictures of your pets, patiently and I mean patiently waited for her to calculate your purchase and totally understood when she got the math wrong.

 Mom was diagnosed on March 1st 2019 with Multiple Myeloma - a blood plasma cancer which attacks the white blood cells in the bone marrow.

 We had no idea of its wrath and power - we learned real fast!
 With this condition, groups of plasma cells become cancerous and multiply rapidly.
 The cancer damages the bones, immune system, kidneys, and red blood cells.
-At 81 years old Mom fought it everyday with everything she had.
+At 81 years young Mom fought it everyday with everything she had.
 She had more blood transfusions than I can tell you - I stopped counting at 40.

 Mom lost her fight on May 13th, 2019.
 I was with her as she past peacefully.
 The cancer lifted from both of us.

 I face this business alone, broken and broken hearted; but with my chin up, a smile on my face, mom in my heart and silently by my side.